 If your dog is prone to hairballs, it’s important to monitor their condition closely.
 When a dog with a hairball exhibits constipation, a lack of appetite, and abdominal pain, it’s vital to get to a vet as soon as possible.
 These are signs that your dog is unable to get rid of the hairball by themselves, and they may need to have it removed by the vet.
 Without removal, an enlarged and hardened hairball can cause life-threatening GI tract blockages, making it impossible for your dog to go to the toilet or to digest their food.

 You should also get in touch with your vet if your dog’s coughing resembles kennel cough.
 Kennel cough causes a persistent, forceful cough, which may sound like a goose honk.
 While kennel cough typically resolves itself within three weeks, it may develop into life-threatening pneumonia.
+Your dog might also cough due to heartworms, heart disease, the collapse of the trachea, and distemper.
 It’s important that a vet oversees your dog’s recovery because of this.
 Your vet may also give your pup some medicines to help them recover quicker.

 While a poor diet may not directly cause hairballs, it can lead to factors that increase the chances of your dog getting them.
 A dog eating a poor diet will often develop a dry, itchy, dull coat.
 This often causes dogs to groom themselves more often to relieve their discomfort.
 With more self-grooming comes the risk of developing hairballs.
 As well as this, a poor diet can lead to digestive tract issues for your dog.
 Your dog might suffer from constipation or diarrhea, especially with a lack of fiber or other essential nutrients.
 If your dog is already constipated, the risk of complications from getting hairballs is much greater.